-private ... - not specified by the language end Ada.Streams.Stream IO;>
+private ... -- not specified by the language end Ada.Streams.Stream_IO;> the new paragraph:

-The type File_Type needs finalization (see 7.6).
+The type File Type needs finalization (see 7.6). '''

 The subprograms Create, Open, Close, Delete, Reset, Mode, Name, Form, Is_Open, and End_of_File have the same effect as the corresponding subprograms in Sequential_IO (see A.8.2).